 Try this three-minute reset:

-- Find a quiet spot and sit comfortably with a straight back.
+- Sit comfortably with a straight back.

 - Close your eyes and breathe in through your nose for a count of four, hold briefly, then exhale slowly through your mouth.